i30817/libretrofuzz/README.rst

   --before TEXT         Use only the part of the label before TEXT to match.
 TEXT may not be inside of brackets of any kind, may cause false positives but some labels do not have traditional separators.
 Forces ignoring metadata.
   --address URL         | URL with libretro-thumbnails server.
 For local files, git clone/unzip packs, run ``'python3 -m http.server'`` in parent dir, and use ``--address 'http://localhost:8000'``.
                         | [default: https://thumbnails.libretro.com]
-  --dry-run             Print results only, no image download.
+  --dry-run             Print results only, no delay or image download.
   --verbose N           | Show length N list: score, name, emoji hyperlinks.
                         | [x>=1]
   --install-completion  Install completion for the current shell.